prathik/camel-salesforce-csv/README.md

 ##Why salesforce csv component?

 This component focuses on uploading csv only.
 You can transform output from any system to a csv and upload it to Salesforce.
+It is simple, it is intuitive.

 ##Why not other camel salesforce components?